Walden 7, Visiting A Little Piece of Utopia

 The architecture of Walden 7 definitely imposes a certain awe – for visitors and residents alike, I am sure.

 It is built like a fortress, really, with gangways and internal courtyards.
 There is absolutely a feeling of being separated from the outside world when you are in Walden 7.
 Unfortunately, the utopian dream of Walden 7 seems never quite to have come to fruition.
-The building is in a semi-permanent state of disrepair, meaning there is always a bit of scaffolding or work being done.
+The building is in a semi-permanent state of disrepair.
+This means there is always a bit of scaffolding or work being done.
 I think in that sense the residents need to come together, as they safety-proof their homes.

-Due to the way the building is structured, I imagine it’s hard not to rub elbows with your neighbours – but as we were touring Walden 7, there were no activities in any of the communal spaces, and hardly anyone was outside on their terraces, balconies or just heading to the mailboxes on the ground floor.
+Due to the way the building is structured, I imagine it’s hard not to rub elbows with your neighbours.
+As we were touring Walden 7, there were no activities in any of the communal spaces.
+Hardly anyone was outside on their terraces, balconies or just heading to the mailboxes on the ground floor.
 It was almost eerie, this huge place laid bare of people and noise.
-Most apartments have tiny windows, so I couldn’t help imagining these people just holed up in their dark little fantasy homes, waiting for the possibly unwelcome tourists to leave, so they could get back to their everyday lives.
+Most apartments have tiny windows.
+I couldn’t help imagining these people just holed up in their dark little fantasy homes, waiting for the possibly unwelcome tourists to leave, so they could get back to their everyday lives.

 Wandering off the béton track with Helene, we asked: